Fisher-Rao Gradient Flow: Geodesic Convexity and Functional Inequalities

-However, in general, this term does not have a definite sign, and the KL divergence is not geodesically convex.
-To show that the Hessian is not positive semi-definite, we set a specific $\psi = \log\frac{\rho}{\rhopo}$, then \eqref{eq:Hess-KL} becomes
+However, in general, this term does not have a definite sign, and the KL divergence will not be geodesically convex.
+To illustrate this, let us consider a specific case where $\psi = \log\frac{\rho}{\rhopo}$.
+In this scenario, \eqref{eq:Hess-KL} becomes

-We construct the following two examples to explain why the above term is not non-negative in general.
+We will now present two examples to demonstrate why the above term is not generally non-negative.